K3 surfaces and cubic fourfolds with Abelian motive

 \begin{thm} There are infinitely many Pfaffian cubic fourfolds $X\in \mathcal{C}_{14}$ such that that the motive $h(\cJ(X))$ of the associated LSV 10-fold is finite dimensional and Abelian. \end{thm}

+\begin{proof} Recall from \cite[Remark 4.8]{MR3968870} that the locus of Pfaffian cubics inside $\mathcal{C}_{14}$ is a constructible set.
+This means that it contains open subset, that we will denote by $U$.
+On the other hand, we know \cite{Ha1} that there is a birational map

-\begin{proof} By the work of Mukai \cite{muk_newdev} we know that a degree 14 K3 obtained as a linear section of $G(2,6)$ if and only if is Brill-Noether general.
-Let $\mathcal{G}_{14}$ be the moduli space of degree 14 K3 surfaces.
-It is well known \cite{lazar,green_lazar} that the complement of the Brill-Noether general locus in the moduli space is the union of a finite number of divisors.
-On the other hand, it is well known that K3 surfaces with $rk(NS)\geq 19$ are dense (in the complex topology) in the 19-dimensional moduli space $\mathcal{G}_d$ of degree $d$ polarized K3 surfaces, for all $d$.
-This means that there are also K3 surfaces of this kind inside the Brill-Noether general locus of $\mathcal{G}_{14}$.
-In turn this means that there exist Pfaffian cubic fourfolds, whose associated K3 has Néron-Severi group of rank at least 19.
+sending a cubic fourfold onto its associated K3 surface.
+This means that there exists an open subset $A\subset \mathcal{C}_{14}$, which is isomorphically sent onto an open set $g(A)\subset \mathcal{G}_8$.
+Let us consider the intersection $A\cap U\subset \mathcal{C}_{14}$.
+The image $g(A\cap U)$ is still open in $\mathcal{G}_8$ and all K3 surfaces in $g(A\cap U)$ are associated to a smooth Pfaffian cubic fourfold.
+Now, it is well known that K3 surfaces with $rk(NS)\geq 19$ are dense (in the complex topology) in the 19-dimensional moduli space $\mathcal{G}_d$ of degree $d$ polarized K3 surfaces, for all $d$.
+This means that there are also K3 surfaces of this kind inside our open subset $g(A\cap U)$.
+It is also straightforward to see that there are infinitely many, by a density argument.
+In turn, this means that there exist Pfaffian cubic fourfolds, whose associated K3 has Néron-Severi group of rank at least 19.